work-shop/climbinitiative/README.md

 8. When you're done working, run `docker-compose down` to safely close the development environment.

+## Starting Work

+1. You only need to do the above steps once.
+To start working locally, run `docker-compose up -d` to start your containers, and `npm run watch` to start webpack.
+When you're done working, kill `npm run watch` with `^C`, and run `docker-compose down` to bring down your containers.

+2. To deploy your work to the staging site, run `npm run deploy` from the root directory.
+This command will place whatever's in your compiled `dist` directory into the appropriate locations on the server.

 ## Pulling the Remote Database

 1. Head to the staging environment, log in, and use WP-Migrate-DB to generate a new, string-replaced database file.